 "You can enter in the IP address of the computer you access and configure your router from and exclude all others.
 That way, even if someone were able to “see” your router, they would automatically be rejected from connecting to it by the device since the IP that is trying to log in is not specifically allowed."

 Pete Canavan, IT Security and Personal Safety Expert

-3. Keep Everything Updated
+3. Keep everything updated

-Routers need to be updated on a regular basis.
+Like most devices, routers need to be updated on a regular basis.
 Router manufacturers update the firmware on routers whenever a vulnerability is detected, just like the operating system on your phone or PC.
 Set a reminder to check your router settings every month to see if there have been any updates.

-4. Turn On Encryption
+4. Turn on encryption